Skip to content

 When working with streams, there are scenarios where you may want to handle timeouts, such as terminating a stream if it doesn’t produce a value within a certain duration.
 In this section, we’ll explore how to manage timeouts using various operators.

-The Stream.timeout operator allows you to set a timeout on a stream.
-If the stream does not produce a value within the specified duration, it terminates.
+The Stream.timeout function allows you to impose a time limit on a stream.
+If the stream does not emit a value within the specified duration, it will terminate.

 1